SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise1/README.md

 <img src="img/CPL166_033.png" alt="exercise1" width="50%">
 <br><br>

 First, we will add a second projection underneath the already existing one.
 This can be done by clicking the respective icon in  the toolbar.
-To place the projection, move the mouse to a an empty space below the existing projection on the canvas.
+To place the projection, move the mouse to an empty space below the existing projection on the canvas.
 Then use a left-click to create the new projection node at the current position.
 Then draw a relation by using the arrow button which is visible when you select the new projection (hold the mouse button on the arrow button and drag the connection to the other projection).

 <img src="img/CPL166_034.png" alt="exercise1" width="30%">
 <br><br>